Seoul Bike (Ttareungi) Payment Errors: Common Fixes & Climate Card Guide

 How to Link Your Seoul Climate Card (2026 Update)

-The absolute best way to use Seoul Bike (Ttareungi) in 2026 is by linking it to your Seoul Climate Card.
+One of the most convenient ways to use Seoul Bike (Ttareungi) in 2026 is by linking it to your Seoul Climate Card.
 If you have the 30-day pass that includes bike access (65,000 KRW), you don’t need to pay extra for each ride.

 1. Download the Tmoney GO app (it has better stability than the standalone Ttareungi app).